Trematodes 2024 banner

 Geneva

-Trematodes 2024 is kindly supported by the Queensland Museum and the Australian Society for Parasitology.
+Trematodes 2024 is kindly supported by the Queensland Museum, the Harry Butler Institute at Murdoch University, and the Australian Society for Parasitology.

 We are grateful for our sponsors who have generously contributed funds to enable travel for students and early-career researchers: